 2020 AIS IRIS CALENDAR ORDERS:

 You can order your AIS 2020 Iris Calendar at an Early Order Special Discount.
 The Early Order Special Discount will end May 1, 2019.
 Calendars are now available.
 Please place your order through the AIS Storefront.
 For more information Click here

-The Spring 2019 issue of the AIS Bulletin is now available for online viewing within the Emembers section of the AIS Website.
+The Fall 2019 issue of the AIS Bulletin is now available for online viewing within the Emembers section of the AIS Website.
 Previous AIS Bulletin issues are also available for viewing in this area.